Reyhaneh2001/DL_Course_ConvTasks/README.md

-# DL_Course_ConvTasks

-Implementation of 2 tasks of deep learning course:
+# Image Classification on CIFAR-10 with Different Approaches

-Task 1: Applying Filters to CIFAR-10 Images
+## Task 1: Apply Filters on CIFAR-10 Images
-This task involves loading a subset of the CIFAR-10 dataset and applying custom convolutional filters to transform the images.
-The filtering process is implemented using TensorFlow's Conv2D layer, and the results are visualized with Matplotlib.
-Two different filters are applied to highlight specific patterns in the images.

-Task 2: Training CNNs with Different Learning Rate Schedules In this task, a Convolutional Neural Network (CNN) is trained on the CIFAR-10 dataset using two different learning rate strategies: Exponential Decay and OneCycle Learning Rate Schedule.
-The model architecture consists of multiple convolutional layers with batch normalization, dropout, and max-pooling.
-The models are trained and evaluated based on validation accuracy and loss, and their performances are compared through visualization.
+In this task, we apply two simple filters to the CIFAR-10 dataset images.
+The dataset is loaded, and the first 10 images are selected for processing.
+The filters are manually defined as simple 3x3 matrices, and convolution operations are applied using TensorFlow.

+### Approach:
+1. Load CIFAR-10 dataset.
+2. Apply two custom filters to the images using convolution.
+3. Plot the original and filtered images side by side for visualization.

+The filters used are:
+- **Filter 1**: Diagonal identity matrix.
+- **Filter 2**: A permutation of the identity matrix.

+By applying these filters, we observe how the image features are highlighted based on the filter's structure.

+### Results:
+The original images and their corresponding filtered versions are displayed for visual comparison.
+Each filter produces different effects on the images, showcasing the importance of filter design in convolutional operations.

+---

+## Task 2: Training Deep Learning Models with Different Learning Rate Schedulers

+In this task, we build and train two convolutional neural network models on the CIFAR-10 dataset.
+The models are trained using two different learning rate schedules: **Exponential Decay** and **OneCycle LR**.

+### Approach:
+1. **Data Preprocessing**: The CIFAR-10 dataset is normalized, and the labels are one-hot encoded.
+The data is then split into training, validation, and test sets.
+2. **Model Architecture**: A CNN model is built using several convolutional layers, followed by max-pooling, dropout, and dense layers.
+Batch normalization is applied after each convolutional layer to improve training stability.
+3. **Learning Rate Schedulers**:
+   - **Exponential Decay**: The learning rate decays exponentially over time.
+   - **OneCycle LR**: The learning rate first increases and then decreases during training.
+4. **Model Training**: Both models are trained using the Adam optimizer, with the learning rate scheduler callbacks applied during training.

+### Results:
+- **Exponential Decay LR**: The model trains with a steadily decreasing learning rate.
+- **OneCycle LR**: The learning rate follows a cyclical pattern, which can help the model converge faster.

+We compare the performance of both models on the validation set, and analyze their training curves to understand the impact of the learning rate schedules on model performance.